slatedocs/slate/source/includes/_integration.md

-success | The entry had been processed successfully. ignore | The entry was ignored to process. error | The entry processed failed(and you have to add error info to the headers of reply entry). break | The entry was stopped to process because there is an error occured previously.
+success | The entry had been processed successfully. ignore | The entry was ignored to process. error | The entry processed failed(and you have to add error info to the headers of reply entry). break | The entry was stopped to process because there is an error that occured previously.

 When all reply entries are prepared, wrap them as another group message (reply group).
 Then publish it to the *update_replies* exchange.
-It just like publishing update request, but it has different exchange name and routing key.
+It is similar to publishing update request, but it has different exchange name and routing key.

 <aside class="notice">
-To subscribe messages of update decision, bind the queue to the direct exchange <code>update_decision</code> with your application code as routing key.
+To subscribe to messages of update decision, bind the queue to the direct exchange <code>update_decision</code> with your application code as routing key.
 </aside>

 ## Reply with Error

-If error occurs when processing the decision entry, you have to add error information to the headers with *error* as the key, the error info is also a hash, with accept following attributes:
+If error occurs when processing the decision entry, you have to add error information to the headers with *error* as the key, the error info is also a hash, with the following attributes:

 - message: The text of error message.
 - backtrace: The bracktrace stack of the codes.